-If you want to understand the people you work with, you can read the redommended books.
+If you want to understand the People you work with, read redommended book, please.

 The Authors describe the different characteristics of the four basic personality types and their combinations.

 Littauer F./Littauer M.(2000.), Osobnost slagalica: razumijevanje ljudi s kojima radite, Varaždin, Katarina Zrinski